Center for Ministry

 All Courses Online

-8 (two-hour) ZOOM meetings on a weekday night or a Saturday.
-Each class designates the day it will be held and it will be that day/time for all 8 sessions. ( 16 hours of Synchronous Work - done as a group at the same time); Independent work (reading & pre-work found in your syllabus); Course Connect - Our LMS where you have independent assignments done online at your own pace, but that have deadlines.
+7-8 ZOOM meetings on a weekday night or a Saturday.
+Each class designates the day it will be held and it will be that day/time for all sessions. ( 16 hours of Synchronous Work - done as a group at the same time); Independent work (reading & pre-work found in your syllabus); Course Connect - Our LMS where you have independent assignments with due dates, to be done online at your own pace.
 (4 hours of Asynchronous work-not done as a group at the same time)

 For more information on Online Classes, Click Here